 From April 2001 through May 2001, our company received two offers for our videoconferencing systems products division, the offer from the management of the division described in this proxy statement, and an offer from RSI Systems, Inc. The board of directors reviewed each of the offers received and met with representatives of both groups.
-Each offer contained cash, debt and equity components, requiring the board to assess the creditworthiness of the notes to be received, the initial and expected value of the equity to be required to make, the liabilities our company would be required to retain and the extent of any indemnification obligations.
+Each offer contained cash, debt and equity components, requiring the board to assess the creditworthiness of the notes to be received, the initial and expected value of the equity in the purchasing entity to be received and the overall structure of each proposal, including what representations and warranties our company was likely to be required to make, the liabilities our company would be required to retain and the extent of any indemnification obligations.
 During this time, due diligence materials were exchanged and various modifications to the proposals were discussed.